 Brave Space Guidelines

-There is no such thing as a safe space in the world.
+In any shared space it is difficult to guarantee complete safety.
 There will always be opportunities for trauma, miscommunication and unhealthy power dynamics.

-In order to address some of these issues, survivors often use some guidelines to shape the way we interact so that can create a space that's as safe and empowering as possible.
+In order to address some of these issues, survivors often use some guidelines to shape the way we interact so that can create a space that is as safe and empowering as possible.
+We aim to share this space bravely, and with empathy.

 Click on each guideline to learn more.